 John Marius Wilson, Imperial Gazetteer of England and Wales (1870-72)

-The Register Office covering the Upper Allithwaite area is Ulverston
+The Register Office covering the Upper Allithwaite area is Ulverston.

-In 1835 Upper Allithwaite was a township in the parish of Cartmel
+In 1835 Upper Allithwaite was a township in the parish of Cartmel.

+You can see the administrative areas in which Upper Allithwaite has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference SD416834 (Lat/Lon: 54.242953, -2.897660), Upper Allithwaite which are provided by:
+You can see maps centred on OS grid reference SD411830 (Lat/Lon: 54.239447, -2.904945), Upper Allithwaite which are provided by: